PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * changed brokeage to make a chunk for each diskCount/memory
   * added RbLauncher to run ReBroker in grid env
   * added more message to Finisher
   * fixed Adder2 for failed jobs to add files to sub